TezDevs/digital-hooligan/docs/attention-first-draft.md

 Communicate now or gather more signal.

 Each decision has a cost.
-Each decision has a time window.
+Each has a time window.
-Each decision carries risk.
+Each carries risk.

 Once the decision is clear,
 the dashboard’s job becomes much smaller.

-It needs to answer only two questions:
+It needs to answer two questions:
 “Is this decision required right now?” and
 “What signal tells me that confidently?”

 Everything else is secondary.

-This reverses how dashboards are commonly built.
+This reverses how dashboards are usually built.
-Instead of collecting data and hoping insight emerges, you define the decision first and then pull in only the signals that support it.
+Instead of collecting data and hoping insight appears, you define the decision first and pull in only the signals that support it.

 Designing this way forces discipline.
-Every metric has to justify its presence.
+Every metric must justify its presence.
 If it doesn’t make a decision clearer, it doesn’t belong on the main view.

-This doesn’t mean the data isn’t valuable.
+This doesn’t mean the data lacks value.
 It means the data is layered.

-Primary views exist for decisions.
+Primary views support decisions.
-Secondary views exist for investigation.
+Secondary views support investigation.
-Tertiary views exist for learning.
+Tertiary views support learning.

 When dashboards are designed backward from decisions, clarity stops being accidental.
-It becomes a deliberate feature.
+It becomes intentional.

 ---